grouprise/grouprise/docs/administration/configuration/options.md

 The use of an unsuitable cache storage results in partially stale caches, since cache invalidation cannot reach all caches.

 Most storages require a `location` attribute.
+The `max_entries` attribute may be used for specifying a maximum number of cache items to be stored (default: `20000`).
 See the [Django documentation](https://docs.djangoproject.com/en/dev/topics/cache/) for details.

 Default: `{"backend": "local_memory"}`